omwn/omw-data/wns/en/en21-README.md

 ## Summary of Changes

-* The following redundant `derivation` sense relations have been
+* Redundant `derivation` sense relations have been suppressed:
-  suppressed:
   - *strictness* (`04584528-n`) to *strict* (`02519208-s`)
   - *singularity* (`04707918-n`) to *singular* (`00519685-s`)
   - *repulsiveness* (`04725799-n`) to *repulsive* (`01683681-s`)